 - Sexual Harassment

 Sexual Assault Policy

-All servicemembers, men and women, should become familiar with the sexual assault policy, whether or not there’s an immediate need.
-By becoming familiar with the policy, the correct military procedures, and some sources of help, you can protect not only yourself but other servicemembers.
+All service members, men and women, should become familiar with the DoD’s and their respective service’s sexual assault policy, whether or not there’s an immediate need.
+By learning about the policy, the correct procedures, and some sources of help, you can protect not only yourself but other service members.

 The Department of Defense defines sexual assault as follows:

 “For the purposes of this Directive and SAPR [the Sexual Assault Prevention and Response Program] awareness training and education, the term “sexual assault” is defined as intentional sexual conduct, characterized by use of force, threats, intimidation, abuse of authority, or when the victim does not or cannot consent.
 Sexual assault includes rape, forcible sodomy (oral or anal sex), and other unwanted sexual conduct that is aggravated, abusive, or wrongful (to include unwanted and inappropriate sexual contact), or attempts to commit these acts.
 “Consent” means words or overt acts indicating a freely given agreement to the sexual conduct at issue by a competent person.
 An expression of lack of consent through words or conduct means there is no consent.
 Lack of verbal or physical resistance or submission does not constitute consent.
 A current or previous dating relationship by itself or the manner of dress of the person involved with the accused in the sexual conduct at issue shall not constitute consent.”
 (DoD 6495.01, encl.
 2, sec.
 E2.1.13.)